-Subscriptions received will be subject to rejection or allotment in whole or in part by the Issuer, and Co-Lead Agents reserves the right to close the subscription books at any time without notice.
+Subscriptions received will be subject to rejection or allotment in whole or in part by the Issuer, and Agent reserves the right to close the subscription books at any time without notice.
 The Trust shall have the right, in its sole discretion, to refuse to accept a subscription.
 Any subscription monies received in respect of a rejected order will be refunded without interest or deduction.
 The Trust may reject a subscription submitted by a subscriber who is, or who acts on behalf of a person who will have a beneficial interest in Trust Units being subscribed for and who is, a non-resident of Canada for purposes of the Tax Act, a partnership which is not a "Canadian partnership" for purposes of the Tax Act or a person or partnership, an interest in which is a "tax shelter investment" or which would acquire Trust Units as a "tax shelter investment" for purposes of the Tax Act, or a person or partnership that would cause the Partnership to be a "SIFT partnership" within the meaning of the Tax Act.
-The Trust may require subscribers to provide evidence reasonably satisfactory to it that such subscribers, or the persons who will have a beneficial interest in Trust Units being subscribers, or the persons who will have a beneficial interest in Trust Units being subscribers.
+The Trust may require subscribers to provide evidence reasonably satisfactory to it that such subscribers, or the persons who will have a beneficial interest in Trust Units being subscribed for, are not within such categories.

-Closings of this Offering may take place periodically, as agreed upon by the Issuer and the Equiton Agent.
+Closings of this Offering may take place periodically, as agreed upon by the Issuer and the Agent.